Counter Strike: Global Offensive

 7.7. – Custom Data

-Only steam skins are allowed to be changed, any other changes to sprites, skins, score boards, crosshairs are strictly disallowed, also only the official models are allowed.
+Players are not allowed to use any form of custom game files during the official matches.
+Only CSGO skins are allowed to be changed, any other changes to sprites, skins, score boards, crosshairs are strictly disallowed, also only the official models are allowed.

 7.8. – Impersonations